ssaldner/pure3d/docs/pilots/voyager.md

 the server are intercepted by the webdav part of the chained server, and everything else by the flask app part of the server.

-There are still some problems with article editing, but it seems that our chained server has the potential to tame the voyager.
-We have observed that new files have been created on the server by WebDav commands emitted by the voyager while it was running in the client.

 The source code is in
 [pilot voyager-story](https://github.com/CLARIAH/pure3d/tree/main/pilots/voyager-story), see in particular the controllers in